WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### Soft Fork

 Soft fork or soft-forking change is a fork in the blockchain which commonly occurs when miners using non-upgraded nodes don’t follow a new consensus rule their nodes don’t know about.
-Not to be confused with fork, hard fork, software fork or Git fork.
 :::

 :::details